Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Numerical results

-The performance of the proposed finite-sample estimators outlined in Section~\ref{sec:estimation-AU} for the AU channel parameters (i.e., Doppler shifts, time delays, channel gains, and AoAs) is now of concern.
-Regarding the Doppler shifts and time delays, our numerical results show that the corresponding MSEs are independent of both the SNR and ATR, achieving the values $-63.468061$ dB and $-30.951445$ dB, respectively.
-The invariance of such MSEs with respect to both the SNR and ATR comes from the fact that the blind estimators proposed in Subsections~\ref{sec:Doppler} and \ref{sec:delay} rely on the second-order conjugate cyclic statistics of the received data, for which the contribution of the circular wide-sense stationary TU signal and noise disappear at all in theory.
-The MSEs of the channel gains and directive cosines of the AU are reported in Figs.~\ref{fig:fig_8} and \ref{fig:fig_9}, respectively.
-It is apparent that the proposed estimators exhibit very satisfactory MSE performance for all the considered SNR and ATR values.
+Figs.~\ref{fig:fig_2}--\ref{fig:fig_6} depict the estimation performance of the proposed finite-sample estimators outlined in Section~\ref{sec:estimation-AU} for the AU channel parameters (i.e., Doppler shifts, time delays, channel gains, and AoAs).
+Generally, it is apparent that such estimators exhibit satisfactory MSE performance for all the considered SNR and ATR values.

+Fig.~\ref{fig:fig_2} reports the MSE of the Doppler shifts as a function of the length $N_0$ of the observation interval (in OFDM symbols).
+As expected, the estimation accuracy rapidly improves as $N_0$ increases, thus demonstrating that the proposed blind estimator of the Doppler shifts is asymptotically consistent.
+Remarkably, Fig.~\ref{fig:fig_3} shows that the MSE of the Doppler shifts is independent of both the SNR and ATR, achieving the value $-62.57$ dB approximately.
+Such an invariance with respect to both the SNR and ATR comes from the fact that the blind estimator proposed in Subsection~III-A-1 relies on the second-order conjugate cyclic statistics of the received data, for which the contribution of the circular wide-sense stationary TU signal and noise is negligible for sufficiently large (but finite) values of $N_0$.